 It is critical your students can rely on a responsible and trustworthy student to accompany them throughout classroom routines and complete various assignments.

 They must have a buddy to help them navigate the school and various learning community schedules.
-When your ESL student is brand new, they will need assistance locating certain things, like the cafeteria, buses, classrooms, etc.
+When your ESL student is new, they will need assistance locating things like the cafeteria, buses, classrooms, etc.

 10. Opportunities for Success:

-Lastly, your ESL students are probably overwhelmed with all the changes and easily become discouraged by how difficult some tasks are in a new language.
-Provide students with opportunities to shine and increase confidence.
+Lastly, your ESL students are probably overwhelmed by all the changes and quickly become discouraged by the difficulty of some tasks in a new language.
+Provide students with opportunities to shine and increase their confidence.

-Focus on subject areas where the language is not front and center – like physical education, drama, art, or music, and let them show off a skill or talent.
-This can extend to all subjects as well by making sure to acknowledge their small hurdles with learning and using English.
+Focus on subject areas where the language is not front and center—like physical education, drama, art, or music—and let students show off a skill or talent.
+This can also extend to all subjects, as long as they acknowledge their small hurdles with learning and using English.